 People think that text-based posts work the best on LinkedIn, but it’s not always the case.
 Research claims that posts with visual content get 94% more views as compared to text posts.
-You can add images, infographics, videos, slides, or even documents to your posts.
+You can add images, infographics, videos, PowerPoint slides, or even documents to your posts.
 You can also share your podcasts.

 Documents are actually shared as a carousel post on LinkedIn.
 When you upload a series of images as documents, it will be displayed as a carousel that users can swipe through and see.
 Also, LinkedIn prefers that users should upload media directly into a post, rather than putting a link to another site hosting it.
 For example, if you wish to share a video, you would prefer to directly upload the video from your device instead of sharing a YouTube link. #LearnwithRecurPost to know about the trendiest content strategist you can use for LinkedIn content marketing.

 5. Reshare others’ content